adamfk/game-fsm-examples/README.md

 ![](docs/e3-waking.png)

-TODO:
-- explain enter and exit points
-- explain how to enter/exit collapsed states
+To understand `Enemy3Sm`, you'll need to understand exit points and how to work with collapsed states. https://www.youtube.com/watch?v=9Qd6zVCcB_Y

+There's a lot going on in the `Enemy3` state machine.
+I'll add more details as soon as I can.

 <br>